shikaan/shmux/README.md

   echo "Hello $1, my old friend"
 ```

-Which can then be utilized from within the same folder as
+Which can then be utilized as

 ```bash
 # Runs the test command